AdamMeyers/The_Termolator/README.md

 	       "false" as a value.
 If you add the legal topic, a dictionary of legal terms will be downloaded and some specialized rules will be invoked for abbreviations.
 Other topic specific features may be added in the future.
+   Argument 11 If True, skip preprocessing for Foreground.
+This only comes in useful if you want to run the same Foreground with different backgrounds.
+So usually, this field should just
+	       contain "False".
+   Argument 12 The name of the webscore file or "False".
+If this value is False and you Argument 6 is True, a dictionary of webscore results are stored in a file that combines $4 with a file type of
+	       ".outputweb.score".
+If, however, you choose a filename, the system will use that filename to store the webscore.
+The latter option enables one to reuse the webscores from previous runs and can save considerable time in calculating this score.
+Each Yahoo websearch used to calculate this score takes about .75 seconds.
+Caching these values may make Yahoo searches less frequent.

 IMPORTANT PATH INFORMATION: If FOREGROUND and BACKGROUND files contain absolute paths, this command will work from anywhere.
 Otherwise, you should run from the directory containing FOREGROUND and BACKGROUND.
 We will call this the DATA_DIRECTORY.
 The files listed in FOREGROUND andBACKGROUND should be paths relative to the DATA_DIRECTORY.